libis/workflow/README.md

 ### Pre- and postprocessing

-The default implementation of 'process' is to call 'pre_process' and then call 'process_item' on each child item, followed by calling 'post_process'.
+The default implementation of running a task is to call 'pre_process' and then call 'process' for each child item, followed by calling 'post_process'.
 The methods 'pre_process' and 'post_process' are no-operation methods by default, but can be overwritten if needed.